yangchenyun/yangchenyun.github.com/source/_posts/2013-07-06-value-objects-explained-with-ruby.markdown

 This article explains the concept of value objects.
 It first defines and demonstrates various kinds of value objects, then it explains the rule to construct valid ones and consequence of violation.
 At last, it shows several ways to implement value objects in Ruby.

-Although the examples are written in Ruby, the concept could be easily applied to other language as well.
+Although the examples are written in Ruby, the concept could be easily applied to other languages as well.

 * Table of Content
 {:toc}